ilanschnell/bitarray/README.rst

 Installation
 ------------

-Bitarray can be installed from source:
+If you have a working C compiler, you can simply:

 .. code-block:: shell-session

-    $ tar xzf bitarray-2.0.1.tar.gz
-    $ cd bitarray-2.0.1
-    $ python setup.py install
+    $ pip install bitarray

-On Unix systems, the latter command may have to be executed with root privileges.
-You can also pip install bitarray.
-Please note that you need a working C compiler to run the ``python setup.py install`` command.
 If you rather want to use precompiled binaries, you can:

-* `conda install bitarray` (both the default Anaconda repository as well as conda-forge support bitarray)
+* ``conda install bitarray`` (both the default Anaconda repository as well as conda-forge support bitarray)
 * download Windows wheels from
   `Chris Gohlke <https://www.lfd.uci.edu/~gohlke/pythonlibs/#bitarray>`__